How We Help

-The issue: The number of people over 60 is expected to triple globally by 2050.
-As the proportion of people of working age decreases, greater life expectancy and declining fertility mean that, across the world, the older generation will account for an ever larger proportion of society.
-Old age can be isolating and lonely – depression affects 15% of over 65s – an experience often exacerbated by reduced mobility and distressing health complications.
+The issue: The number of people over 60 is expected to more than triple globally by 2100 .
+Greater life expectancy and declining fertility mean that, across the world, the older generation will account for an ever larger proportion of society.
+Old age can be isolating and lonely, often exacerbated by reduced mobility and health complications.
 In the twilight of their lives, the elderly should not only be remembered, but treated with kindness and respect; instead, society often treats them as little more than a financial and social burden.

 How we help: Caring for the elderly is one of the most significant components of the Order’s work.
 The Fund supports the Order’s work worldwide, running care homes, meals on wheels, support centres and medical facilities in countries from the UK to Peru.

-The issue: One in ten children in the world have to cope with a mental or physical disability and 80% of disabled people live in developing countries.
-Over and above the pain and distress caused to the individual and their families, the disabled child may also be disowned, excluded from their community or consigned to inadequate children’s homes – only the very privileged few are able to access appropriate care and support.
+The issue: One in ten children in the world have to cope with a mental or physical disability and 80% of disabled people live in developing countries .
+In some countries disabled people may also be disowned, excluded from their community or consigned to inadequate care homes.
+Only the very privileged few are able to access appropriate care and support throughout their lives.

-The issue: In 2005 it was estimated that one quarter of the world’s population lives without shelter or in unhealthy and unacceptable conditions, a great many of whom are minors.
-The problems that lead to homelessness pervade every part of society – problems such as family breakdown, natural and man-made disasters, urbanization and overcrowding, drug addiction and HIV/AIDS.
-In addition, homelessness accelerates social exclusion, so that those 100 million who are affected are often in a downward spiral of unemployment, marginalisation, poverty, drug problems and illness.
+The issue: It has been estimated that one quarter of the world’s population lives without shelter or in unhealthy and unacceptable conditions , a great many of whom are minors.
+The problems that lead to homelessness pervade every part of society; family breakdown, natural and man-made disasters, overcrowding, drug addiction and illness.
+In addition, homelessness accelerates social exclusion, so those affected are often in a downward spiral of unemployment, marginalisation, poverty, drug problems and illness.